MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 3 Comment on measurement accuracy
 ----------------------------------
-Phase-detection probe measurements may overestimate the time-averaged velocity and underestimate the turbulence intensity, as shown in Table 1 (Kramer et al. 2019).
+Phase-detection probe measurements may overestimate time-averaged velocities and underestimate turbulence intensities, as shown in Table 1 (Kramer et al. 2019).
+Possible reasons include:
+- Missalignment of the

 4 How to run the code?
 ----------------------